datsoftlyngby/soft2019spring-algorithms/Weeklies/Week_10/README.md

 - Review of exercises from last week, by peer presentations and discussion.
 - Lectures & Exercises.

-**Estimated need for activity out side classroom:** 3-5 hours for this week.
+**Estimated need for activity outside classroom:** 3-5 hours for this week.

 -----------------
 ### Resources